Chris-Johnston/Chris-Johnston.github.io/_posts/2020-08-08-harddrive-recovery.md

     ChrisJ: and now it wants to wipe my hard drive before I can use it
     ChrisJ: luckily there's two that are mirrored

-At first, I just thought that because of that IP addessing issue (I had changed my subnet range), that I would have to pull the drives out, let the NAS reest, and reload all of my data.
+At first, I just thought that because of that IP addessing issue (I had changed my subnet range), that I would have to pull the drives out, let the NAS reset, and reload all of my data.
 A pain, but no big deal.

     April 29 2019 11:00 AM
     ChrisJ: well ****